SPHEREx mapping of diffuse PAH and H II emission in the Galactic plane: Introduction

 Although \spherex\ will ultimately produce full-sky maps, the correlation analyses in this work are restricted to maps with latitude cuts and masking designed to isolate strong diffuse emission only near the Galactic plane.
 This study should therefore be viewed as an initial step toward full-sky diffuse-emission maps.

 The structure of this paper is as follows.
 In \secref{sec:methods}, we describe the image-processing and map-making methods to produce maps of large-scale diffuse structures from \spherex\ observations.
 In \secref{sec:maps}, we present the resulting diffuse-emission maps of the $3.3$-$\um$~PAH feature and \bralpha\ emission.
 In \secref{sec:results}, we analyze pixel-by-pixel correlations among PAH emission, dust radiance, and ionized gas.
-Finally, in \secref{sec:conclusion} we summarize and discuss future investigations.
+Finally, we discuss future investigations in \secref{sec:discussion} and summarize our results in \secref{sec:conclusion}.